CodeWithCJ/SparkyH1BDropBoxAlert/README.md

 # SparkyH1BDropBoxAlert

+## Disclaimer
+My script only reads Telegram group and alerts if matching word is found.
+I am not associated with the telegram group used in this script.
+I just read the messages shared in the telegram.
+Sometimes it could alert false alarm.
+So, have caution.

 ## Overview
 SparkyH1BDropBoxAlert is a Python script designed to monitor specific Telegram chats for messages containing available appointment slots for H1B and H4 visa processing, then alert users via email, push notification and Alexa notifications.